gegedenice/humatheque-idref-qualinka-api/README.md

 - replace punctuation with spaces
 - compare token overlap and character similarity

 This is deliberately not embedding-based.
-Names need strict identity evidence because an embedding model could make two different people look close because their names are semantically nearby (eg "Diane Rivière" et "Dominique Poisson").
+Names need strict identity evidence;
+an embedding model could make two different people look close because their names or topics are semantically nearby.

 #### Lexical semantic similarity